Western Strategic Support for NSERC Success Program

-Jointly funded by the office of the Vice-President (Research) and the researcher's faculty, Western's Strategic Support for NSERC Success program offers three funding opportunities identified as Seed, Bridge and Accelerator grants.
-These grants are targeted at researchers who are not currently holding external NSERC funding or are preparing to submit to a higher NSERC grant value.
+Jointly funded by Western Research and the researcher's faculty, Western's Strategic Support for NSERC Success program offers three funding opportunities identified as Seed and Accelerator (Fall competition) and Bridge (Spring competition) grants.
+These grants are targeted at researchers who are either not currently holding external NSERC funding, or are preparing to submit to a higher NSERC grant value.
 The intent of these grants is to offer critical, one-time funding to support an individual investigator’s research activities for the subsequent development of strong, competitive submissions to external, peer-reviewed research sponsors.

 The merit of each proposal will be assessed by the Science and Engineering Research Board (SERB) on innovation, impact, deliverables (both long- and short-term), proposed methodology, HQP training plan and proposed budget.
 Successful applicants are expected to develop and submit competitive research proposals to a NSERC competition within two years of the award’s start date.
-Scroll down for application form and instructions
+Note: Indirect costs are not supported by this program.

 - Application Instructions (Password Protected)

 - Application Forms: To be posted.

 |Application Submission Deadline||Fall 2020 Competition dates will be announced in August.|